ml8/ml8.github.io/index.md

 ### Work with Students

-I am always willing to incorporate interested students in my work.
+I am actively looking for students interested in my work.
 I have a weekly research group meeting where we discuss current work, plan future work, and read and discuss papers.
 [Contact me](mailto:langm@rhodes.edu) in order to be added to our Slack channel and be invited to future meetings.

 ## Teaching